-We present a full bivariate point process model of the occurrence times of trades and changes to the mid-quote in continuous 'wall-clock' time for an NYSE stock, and relate the empirical findings to both the theoretical and empirical market microstructure literature.
-Importantly, the bivariate g-HawkesE(2) model allows the study of the two-way interaction between trades and price changes.
-We find that not only do trades result in an increase in the intensity for midquote events (as is expected from the sequential trade models), but mid-quote events also result in increased trade intensity.
-The estimated mid-quote intensity of the bivariate g-HawkesE(2) model is used to provide an approximation to the instantaneous price volatility of the stock and supports a central prediction of the Easley and O'Hara (1992) model - namely, that periods of low volatility tend to occur in periods when there are few trades.
+A full bivariate PP model of the occurrence times of trades and changes to the mid-quote is presented for a NYSE stock.
+Importantly, the bivariate g-HawkesE(2) model allows the study of the two way interaction between trades and price changes.
+We find that not only do trades tinuous with respect to the (suitably multivariate) standard Poisson process.
+This provides an efficient way to simulate from PPs that are specified via the stochastic intensity and should prove useful in future work, including the study of the finite sample properties of various statistics.

+result in an increase in the intensity for mid-quote events (as is expected from the sequential trade models), but mid-quote events also result in increased trade intensity.
+The estimated mid-quote intensity is used to provide an approximation to the instantaneous price volatility of the stock and supports a central prediction of the Easley and O'Hara (1992) model - namely, that periods of low volatility tend to occur in periods when there are few trades.
 Finally, a comparison with previous related work is provided and suggested extensions to the modelling framework are discussed.
-An important strength of our framework is the ease with which the approach can be extended in order to model the evolution of the multivariate point process conditional on information that is additional to its internal history, such as the marks of the events, overnight news announcements or, more generally, some continuous time stochastic process.
+An important strength is the ease with which the approach can be extended in order to model the evolution of the multivariate PP conditional on a wider filtration than its internal history.